Nineteenth Air Force: Air Education and Training Command

-The Army at Fort Rucker, provides training in the C-12 Huron.
+The Army at Fort Novosel, provides training in the C-12 Huron.

 In addition to pilot training, Nineteenth Air Force provides joint specialized undergraduate navigator training.
 JSUNT is conducted at Randolph AFB and NAS Pensacola, Florida, and provides training for Air Force, Navy and Marine student navigators.
 Students at Randolph complete training in the T-43 Bobcat and move to follow-on assignments in transport and tanker aircraft such as the C-130 and KC-135.

 Students at NAS Pensacola, complete primary and intermediate training in the T-34C and T-1 aircraft, and then enter the one of two tracks in the next phase.
 Students in the strike track will serve as navigators in the B-52 Stratofortress or as weapon systems officers in the B-1B Lancer.
 Navigators assigned to the B-1B attend a special training program at Randolph.
 Students in the strike/fighter track will receive follow-on assignments in the F-15E Strike Eagle as weapon systems officers and attend special training in the IFF course.

 Nineteenth Air Force also provided enlisted aircrew training for a wide variety of aircrew specialties including flight engineers, air-to-air refueling boom operators, loadmasters, aerial gunners, airborne communications specialists and weapons directors.
 Flight engineers and boom operators train at Altus AFB, loadmasters train at Sheppard AFB, helicopter flight engineers and aerial gunners train at Kirtland AFB, airborne communications specialists train at Keesler AFB, and Air Battle Managers train at Tyndall AFB.

 As a cost-cutting measure, Nineteenth Air Force was inactivated on 9 July 2012.
 An inactivation ceremony was held for the 19th Air Force at Joint Base San Antonio, Texas.